juseljuk/watsonx-orchestrate-workshop/part3-custom-tools/README.md

 orchestrate tools import -k python -f tools/process_refund.py
 ```

+>NOTE: The name of the python files - when Bob generates them - might be different what is shown here.
+Use the file names as Bob created them for you.

-OR ask Bob to do that for you:
+💡 OR ask Bob to do that for you:

 ```bash
 Import the created tools to my active wxO environment
 ```

->NOTE: The name of the python files - when Bob generates them - might be different what is shown here.
-Use the file names as Bob created them for you.

 If you see [WARNING] messages, it's okay.
 These are caused by a Langchain bug in doc string parsing.